Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 ## 1.3 Build the cortx-monitor source code

+:page_with_curl: **Notes:**

+- cortx-monitor RPMS named as cortx-sspl.

+- cortx-monitor service named as sspl-ll.

 1. Before you build the RPM, you'll need to install the dependecies using:

     ```shell